What’s driving Malaysia’s market boom?

 High-end high-rise residential sector

-> Key initiatives like the Housing Credit Guarantee Scheme and the Residensi Madani aim to enhance affordability, targeting middle-income and B4> groups with tax relief and the construction of affordable housing units.
+> Key initiatives like the Housing Credit Guarantee Scheme and the Residensi Madani aim to enhance affordability, targeting middle-income and B40 groups with tax relief and the construction of affordable housing units.

 > Despite challenges like inflation and geopolitical tensions, Malaysia’s strategic location and ongoing infrastructure improvements position its property market for resilience and attract investment from both locals and foreigners.